AstraZeneca hopes the world can focus on its positive vaccine news. But experts fear a lack of transparency has clouded that - KESQ

 He said that group that got the mistakenly lower dose that yielded the 90% efficacy had been a younger group, with no one older than 55.
 That could potentially affect the strength of AstraZeneca’s findings, given that young people typically produce stronger immune responses to vaccines.

-Oxford told CNN on Thursday they were unable to give a breakdown of the ages of the people who were given the vaccine in that smaller group.
+Both Oxford and AstraZeneca told CNN on Thursday they were unable to give a breakdown of the ages of the people who were given the vaccine in that smaller group.

 An AstraZeneca spokesperson told CNN on Thursday that, “given the high efficacy we have now seen with the different dosing regimens, there is strong merit in continuing to further investigate these findings in order to establish the most effective dosing regimen for the vaccine.”